makyo/writing/posts/tech/_posts/2015-04-21-done-vs-finished.markdown

 dichotomy, social interaction between actors is divided into either "guess culture" or "ask culture", which describes the ways in which the actor will act when confronted with a problem they do not know how to solve.
-In software, you're expected to either

-a. know how to solve the problem, or
-b. know how to figure it out yourself.
+In software, you're expected to either a) know how to solve the problem, or b) know how to figure it out yourself.

 This was shown to me early on in an interview question: